makerdao/community/governance/votes/Executive vote - October 26, 2020.md

 * *MIP22: Centrifuge Direct Liquidation Module* will move to Accepted status.
 * *MIP23: Domain Structure and Roles* will move to Accepted status.
 * *MIP13c3-SP3: Declaration of Intent - Strategic Reserves Fund* will move to Accepted status.
-* *MIP13c3-SP4: Declaration of Intent & Commercial Points - Off-Chain Asset Backed Lender to onboard Real World Assets as Collateral for a DAI loan* will move to Accepted status.
+* *MIP13c3-SP4: Declaration of Intent &amp; Commercial Points - Off-Chain Asset Backed Lender to onboard Real World Assets as Collateral for a DAI loan* will move to Accepted status.
 * *MIP13c3-SP5: Declaration of Intent: Maker to commence onboarding work of Centrifuge based Collateral* will move to Accepted status.

 The [Executive Vote](https://community-development.makerdao.com/en/learn/governance/on-chain-gov) will continue until the number of votes surpasses the total in favor of the previous Executive Vote.
 This is a [continuous approval](https://community-development.makerdao.com/en/learn/governance/how-voting-works) vote.